FH-Prof. DI Dr. Michael Maurer

 6.00 p.m. to 9.20 p.m. (ca. four times from Mon to Fri), Sat ca every two weeks from at 8:30 a.m. (allday)

-As a graduate of this program, a wide range of professional fields and career opportunities are open to you.
-Find out where your path can lead you.
+As a graduate of this program, a wide range of occupational fields and career opportunities are open to you.
+Find out here where your path can take you.

 As a QM expert you will be qualified to take on responsibility in quality assurance, quality control or validation in the product registration, plant design, auditing and GMP fields.
 You will find a career in the following occupational fields: